Practivio/amazon/content/products/cricut-deep-point-materials-personalized-compatible-B00I00RASM/index.md

 ---
 title: "Cricut Deep Point Materials Personalized Compatible"
-description: "cricut maker 3 and smart materials bundle: Data-driven within Top Tier ranking using the Practivio Score™.
-Positioned by quality, value, demand, findability, m…"
+description: "cricut cutting mat for cricut maker 3: Data-driven within Balanced Choice ranking using the Practivio Score™.
+Positioned by quality, value, demand, findability…"
-keywords: ["cricut maker 3 and smart materials bundle"]
+keywords: ["cricut cutting mat for cricut maker 3"]
-seo_title: "cricut maker 3 and smart materials bundle — Smart Buy Top Tier (2025)"
+seo_title: "cricut cutting mat for cricut maker 3 — Smart Buy Balanced Choice (2025)"
 canonicalURL: "/products/cricut-deep-point-materials-personalized-compatible-B00I00RASM/"
 ---

-**🏆 Practivio Score™:** 1034 — _Smart Buy_
+**🏆 Practivio Score™:** 925 — _Smart Buy_

-*If you're comparing **cricut maker 3 and smart materials bundle**, **[Cricut Deep Point Materials Personalized Compatible](https://www.amazon.com/dp/B00I00RASM?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **cricut cutting mat for cricut maker 3**, **[Cricut Deep Point Materials Personalized Compatible](https://www.amazon.com/dp/B00I00RASM?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Cricut Deep Point Materials Personalized Compatible” on Amazon](https://www.amazon.com/dp/B00I00RASM?tag=practivio-20) Ranked **7 out of 296**, this Art Knives & Blades belongs to the **Top Tier tier** of Art Knives & Bladeses.
+[Shop “Cricut Deep Point Materials Personalized Compatible” on Amazon](https://www.amazon.com/dp/B00I00RASM?tag=practivio-20) Ranked **23 out of 287**, this Mat Cutter Blades belongs to the **Balanced Choice tier** of Mat Cutter Bladeses.
 Practivio recommends it as a **Smart Buy**.

 ### What the signals indicate
-Price: 254 / 296 (top 86% lowest cost).
+Price: 144 / 287 (top 51% lowest cost).
-Reviews: 15 / 296 (top 6% in review totals).
+Reviews: 10 / 287 (top 4% in review totals).
-Rating: 17 / 296 (top 6% by average rating).
+Rating: 15 / 287 (top 6% by average rating).
-Demand: 14 / 296 (top 5% by recent sales).
+Demand: 10 / 287 (top 4% by recent sales).

 ### Position in tier
 Comparisons remain tier-specific.

 ### How it compares to the Hidden Gem
-The Top Tier Hidden Gem carries a score of 1068.00 on the Practivio scale.
+The Balanced Choice Hidden Gem carries a score of 926.00 on the Practivio scale.
-This pick trails the Hidden Gem by 34.00 points.
+This pick trails the Hidden Gem by 1.00 points.
 Treat it as a baseline for judging competing picks in the same class.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B016ISHAC8?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00HV4VV92?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Inclusion depends on passing strict baseline criteria.